al-chris/pahe-downloader-v3/README.md

 - **Trigger**: Creating a new release on GitHub automatically starts the build process
 - **Platform**: Windows executables (built on `windows-latest` runners)
 - **Artifacts**:
-  - `pahe-downloader.exe` - The standalone executable with custom icon
+  - `pahe-downloader-playwright.exe` - The standalone executable with custom icon
-  - `pahe-downloader.exe.sha256` - SHA256 checksum for verification
+  - `pahe-downloader-playwright.exe.sha256` - SHA256 checksum for verification
 - **Manual Trigger**: You can also trigger builds manually using the "Run workflow" button

 ## ⚠️ Disclaimer